transdigiware/blockchain/reference/hsm-gemalto.md

   Replace
   - `{CLIENT_ADDRESS}` with the IP address or fully qualified host name of the client.

-  The name of the generated certificates include the `{CLIENT_ADDRESS}`.
+  The name of the generated certificates includes the `{CLIENT_ADDRESS}`.
 The output of this command looks similar to:
   ```
   Private Key created and written to: /usr/safenet/lunaclient/cert/client/${CLIENT_ADDRESS}Key.pem
   Certificate created and written to: /usr/safenet/lunaclient/cert/client/${CLIENT_ADDRESS}.pem